 This year marks 15 years since the Great East Japan Earthquake that occurred on March 11, 2011.
-Tohoku Rakuten Golden Eagles, whose name includes "Tohoku," have been supporting reconstruction efforts and working to ensure the disaster doesn't fade from memory since that year, with players and team staff donating relief funds, providing relief supplies, visiting disaster-stricken areas, and even playing to cheer up the people of Tohoku.
+Tohoku Rakuten Golden Eagles, whose name is associated with Tohoku, have been working since that year to support reconstruction efforts and to ensure that the memory of the disaster does not fade.
+They have donated relief funds, supplied relief supplies, visited the affected areas, and brought encouragement to the people of Tohoku through their play.

-Ginji and Takero Okajima who have been with Rakuten Eagles since their retirement and are now team ambassadors, have been fighting for Tohoku ever since.
-We asked them to look back on the past 15 years.
+Ginji and Takero Okajima, who dedicated their entire careers to Rakuten Eagles, are now team ambassadors after their retirement.
+We asked them to reflect on the past 15 years.

 ◇ ◇ ◇

-On the day the earthquake struck Tohoku, Rakuten Eagles' first team was playing an exhibition game against Chiba Lotte Marines Marines in Akashi, Hyogo Prefecture.
+On the day the massive earthquake struck Tohoku, Rakuten Eagles' first team was playing an exhibition game against Chiba Lotte Marines in Akashi City, Hyogo Prefecture.
 Ginji, who was in his sixth year as a professional at the time, was playing in that game.
-After the bottom of the seventh inning, a team staff member told him that a large earthquake had occurred in Tohoku and that he should contact his family.
-Immediately after the earthquake, the lines were jammed with calls from so many people calling at once, making it difficult to get through, but Ginji said, "Luckily, my parents got through on the first try and told me, 'It's okay over here,'" and was able to quickly confirm their safety.
+After the bottom of the seventh inning, a team staff member informed him that there had been a major earthquake in Tohoku and that he should contact his family.
+Immediately after the earthquake, the phone lines were overloaded and it was difficult to get through because so many people were calling at once, but Ginji said, "I was lucky enough to get through to my parents on the first try and they told me, 'We're okay here,'" so he was able to confirm their safety right away.

-However, he said he had not yet realized the seriousness of the situation at the time.
-On the way back to the lodgings from the stadium, he was left speechless when he saw the video playing on the bus.
+However, at that time, he didn't yet realize the seriousness of the situation.
+On the way back to the hotel from the stadium, he was left speechless when he saw the video playing on the bus.

-After that, Rakuten Eagles traveled around the country, mainly in the Kanto region, playing practice games and practicing.
-They returned to Sendai about a month later.
-Before the start of the season, Ginji visited an evacuation center in Onagawa Town, Oshika County, Miyagi Prefecture, with his teammates and team members.
-Upon seeing the city reduced to piles of rubble and the heartbroken expressions of the victims, he thought, "This is no time to be playing baseball.
-There's no way we'll be able to start the season this year."
+After that, Rakuten Eagles traveled around the country, mainly in the Kanto region, playing practice games and training.
+It was about a month later that they returned to Sendai.
+Before the season started, Ginji visited an evacuation center in Onagawa Town, Oshika District, Miyagi Prefecture, with his teammates and club officials.
+Witnessing the town reduced to rubble and the heartbroken faces of the victims, he thought, "This is no time to be playing baseball.
+It's impossible for the season to start this year."

 The fighting leader's words united the team

-Amidst the struggles, it was the words of then-manager Senichi Hoshino that inspired the team.
+During those days of struggle, it was the words of their manager at the time, Senichi Hoshino, that motivated the team.
 "He told us, 'baseball is all we have, so let's make everyone smile with baseball,' and we knew we had no choice but to do it.
-From that point on, we all came together and fought.
-Manager Hoshino's words had the biggest impact on us," says Ginji.
+From then on, we all fought together as one.
+Manager Hoshino's words resonated with us the most," Ginji says.

-Hoshino's message, "Let's make everyone smile through baseball," was filled with the hopes of the disaster victims.
-When he visited an evacuation center, he was told, "Win the championship for Tohoku," and the fighting general made a strong decision, saying, "I have to win for these people."
+Hoshino's message, "Let's make everyone smile through baseball," embodied the wishes of the disaster victims.
+When he visited an evacuation center, he was told, "Win the championship for Tohoku," which strengthened his resolve to "win for these people."

-"After joining the team, I visited the disaster-stricken areas as a rookie player, but even after about a year, reconstruction had still not progressed.
-I never imagined the situation would be like this.
-As Manager Hoshino said, baseball was all I had, so I took on the challenge in my first year with the desire to do something for Tohoku.
-That desire grew stronger with each passing day."
+"After joining the team, I visited the disaster-stricken areas as a rookie player, but even after about a year, the recovery is still not progressing.
+I had never imagined it would be like that.
+As Manager Hoshino said, baseball was all I had, so I approached my first year with the strong desire to do something for Tohoku.
+That feeling grew stronger with each passing day."

 At the victory parade, what I heard was "Thank you" instead of "Congratulations."